Campus Living Residential Policies Fall 2018

 Students are not permitted on the roofs, ledges or balconies of University owned housing.
 This includes all fire escape areas and balconies accessible only by windows as well as flat-roof areas.
 These areas are not constructed to withstand frequent traffic and damage to the roofing or structure could result.

 Should a student store items in a restricted area(s) the, Campus Living & Community Development Office and DePauw University are not responsible for any lost or stolen items.

 Exterior doors must not be propped at any time.
 Any unlocked or propped doors should be immediately reported to Public Safety or a Campus Living and Community Development staff member.
-Residents only have access to the residence hall or building in which they live and to the outside doors adjacent to the dining facilities and The Den in Longden Hall during hours of operation.
-Campus Living and Community Development DePauw University are not responsible for the theft, loss or damage to personal belongings.
+Residents only have access to the residence hall or building in which they live.
+Campus Living and Community Development and DePauw University are not responsible for the theft, loss or damage to personal belongings.

 During a potentially serious weather situation, emergency notifications are sent via text message and/or email in instances where tornado warnings have been issued for the campus area.
 During tornado warnings, an outdoor siren will also activate.

 Please monitor weather via TV, radio and/or apps on smartphones when conditions outside indicate the potential for a weather system.
 Do not wait for your RA or a text message to take action to protect yourself.
 Serious weather conditions can progress rapidly and there may not always be time for alerting systems to activate.